syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/TreeMap-Elements.md

 # TreeMap Elements

-TreeMap contains various elements such as,
+The TreeMap contains the following elements:

 * Legend
 * Headers